Mikey (film): Cast

-UK ban
+Production

+The film was primarily shot in Phoenix, Arizona in 1991.

+Controversy and banning in the United Kingdom

-In the United Kingdom, the film was submitted to the BBFC for a video certificate around the time of the James Bulger murder in Liverpool in 1993.
-The BBFC, under strict head censor James Ferman, extensively deliberated over whether to pass the film, worrying that it would be targeted in the media furore over video violence, stemming from press reports that the two boys responsible for Bulger's murder had been inspired by a rented video of Child's Play 3.
+In the United Kingdom, the film was submitted to the BBFC for a video certificate shortly after the time of the murder of James Bulger in Liverpool in 1993.
+The BBFC, under strict head censor James Ferman, deliberated extensively over whether to pass the film, worrying that it would be targeted in the media furore over video violence, stemming from press reports that the two boys responsible for Bulger's murder had been inspired by a rented video of Child's Play 3.

-The BBFC eventually called in child psychologists and police to view the film; the child psychologists deemed it potentially harmful to impressionable young viewers, such as those who murdered Bulger.
+The BBFC called in child psychologists and police to view the film.
+The child psychologists deemed it potentially harmful to impressionable young viewers such as the two children who had murdered Bulger.
 Cuts to reduce the impact of the strongest scenes were felt to make little impact on the film as a whole.
-By 1996, the distributor's rights to release the film were about to run out and, under pressure to make a decision, the BBFC were forced to reject the film.
-The details page for the film references the James Bulger case, the ban and the fact the film remains unrated by the BBFC.
+By 1996, the distributor's rights to release the film were about to run out and, under pressure to make a decision, the BBFC rejected the film.
+The BBFC had previously awarded an 18 rating to a trailer released in November 1992, three months before the Bulger murder.
+On March 20, 2025, the film was officially unbanned and given a 15 rating for home entertainment.

-Reception
+Reception and legacy

 TV Guide panned the movie, which they felt was directed with "negligible flair" and had a "horrifying but implausible story".
 Allmovie also panned Mikey, rating it at one and a half stars out of five.
-In recent years, websites such as JoBlo.com have given it favorable reviews, citing it as somewhat of a cult classic for its straight forward plot points and overall merit in the horror genre.
+In recent years, websites such as JoBlo.com have given it favorable reviews, citing it as something of a cult classic for its straight forward plot points and overall merit in the horror genre.

+The movie was spoofed by RiffTrax on June 24, 2022.